-Back in 2015, The Frankenstein Wars were little more than a glimmer in the eye of interactive fiction fans (such as myself), barely slaying the mighty Kickstarter beast.
-But fortunately it did emerge triumphant, which brings us to the present where the game awaits with an uncanny war to be waged.
+Back in 2015, The Frankenstein Wars were little more than a glimmer in the eye of interactive fiction fans (such as me), barely slaying the mighty Kickstarter beast.
+But fortunately, it did emerge triumphant, which brings us to the present where the game awaits with an uncanny war to be waged.
 A war which takes us all the way back to 1827’s France, during which the Zeroiste movement – well, they pretty much brought back the dead, Frankenstein style.
 And here’s the thing: you don’t have to play the hero in this interactive tale!
 Your adventure, your choice(s), your… potentially disastrous outcome.

 That said, you are put into the shoes of two heroes – or at least, I think they are, being the guardians of Victor Frankenstein’s resurrection tech and all.
 Wait, that’s not quite right.
 They were its guardians!
 Not sure how, when or where, but at some point, that darn aforementioned Zeroiste movement managed to get their hands on said borderline magical machinery.
 Oh, and they’re not interested in using it for world peace.
 Quite the opposite in fact, as their reanimated armies currently march across France, and it is only a matter of time before they reach the British Empire.
 Unless someone stops them of course, rather than, oh I don’t know, adding fuel to the fire instead.